Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Discussion

 \subsection{Broader Implications and Future Directions}

 A key implication of this work concerns the role of data representation in ionospheric forecasting.
-The results indicate that operating directly in GNSS observation space enables the model to exploit the native LoS sampling structure without requiring gridding or spatial smoothing.
-In this formulation, spatial relationships among simultaneous observations are explicitly modeled, and the consistent gains of the graph-based variants, together with the behavior on ambiguous labels (Section~\ref{sec:ambiguous}) and the spatial recovery under coverage dropout (Section~\ref{sec:coverage_dropout}), indicate that these relationships carry meaningful information for irregularity forecasting.
+Operating directly in GNSS observation space lets the model exploit the native LoS sampling structure without requiring gridding or spatial smoothing.
+Spatial relationships among simultaneous observations are explicitly modeled.
+The consistent gains of the graph-based variants, together with the behavior on ambiguous labels (Section~\ref{sec:ambiguous}) and the spatial recovery under coverage dropout compared to interpolation (Section~\ref{sec:coverage_dropout}), indicate that these relationships carry meaningful information for irregularity forecasting.

 Retaining the native LoS structure also enables conditioning on the known future sampling structure.
 Through ephemeris conditioning, the model incorporates where and how the ionosphere will be sampled in future steps.
-The strong degradation observed without conditioning, particularly for newly appearing nodes, highlights a new prediction capability tied to GNSS.

-A further consequence of operating on native observations using graphs is the ability to predict on nodes whose history becomes unavailable due to coverage gaps.
-The dropout analysis (Section~\ref{sec:coverage_dropout}) shows that the graph attention mechanism transfers information from observed neighbors, maintaining meaningful predictions on affected nodes without external interpolation.
-Unlike gridded approaches, where gap-filling is a separate preprocessing step decoupled from prediction, the graph formulation performs spatial recovery and forecasting jointly within the same learned architecture.
-Together, these results suggest that representation plays a non-trivial role in model performance, although isolating its impact relative to gridded approaches requires direct comparison against equivalent grid-based baselines.
+This yields a capability specific to GNSS: forecasting on no-history nodes, LoS that enter the observation set only within the horizon and therefore carry no observed past at all (Section~\ref{sec:nohistory}).